About Xochil Herrera: The Chicago Pattern Maker

 Active in the Fashion Community

-Serves on the Board of Directors (2024-present), member since 2019, for SEAMS Association, the voice of the US sewn products industry, leading the Made in America movement.
+Serves on the Executive Board (elected 2025), and Board Member (2024-present), member since 2019, for SEAMS Association, the voice of the US sewn products industry, leading the Made in America movement.
+Featured author for bi-monthly newsletter and blog series, "The X-Files."

 Serves on the Executive Board as Secretary (2021-present) for the Apparel Industry Board Inc. (AIBI).
 Board Member since 2019; member since 2007.
 Advancing industry education and resources for fashion professionals in Illinois.